HUNWolfan/queueforroom-demo/NOTIFICATION-EMAILS-SUMMARY.md

 ## 🧪 Testing the Emails

 ### Development Mode (Console Preview)
-Since you're using Resend's free tier which only sends to `wrabl.marcell@gmail.com`, the app is configured in development mode:
+Since you're using Resend's free tier which only sends to your verified email, the app is configured in development mode:

 1. **Environment Variable**: Set `NODE_ENV=development` in your `.env` file
 2. **Email Preview**: All emails will be logged to the console instead of being sent